|Topic: Respiratory protective equipment – Clean shaven||Issued by: V.P., WorkSafe Services|

 47 An employee who may be required to use respiratory protective equipment shall co-operate in attaining an effective fit of the equipment and, in particular, be as clean shaven as is necessary to ensure an effective facial seal.

 What does “clean-shaven” mean?
 How clean-shaven does a worker have to be?

 The Oxford Dictionary defines “clean-shaven” as being “without beard, whiskers, moustache.”

 The purpose of the requirement to be clean-shaven is to attain a perfect seal of the respiratory equipment against the face.
 The fit is important to keep contaminants out.
-Since respiratory equipment is often required in emergency situations where there is not time to do repeated fit tests, WorkSafeNB advises employers and employees that an employee should be freshly clean-shaven when performing any work that may require a respirator for the task or for rescue.
+Since respiratory equipment is often required in emergency situations where there is not time to do repeated fit tests, WorkSafeNB advises employers, supervisors and employees that an employee should be freshly clean-shaven when performing any work that may require a respirator for the task or for rescue.